jocelyn-ong/jocelyn-ong.github.io-old/drafts/2016-10-10-iowa-liquor-sales.md

 |Sale (Dollars) |String |Total cost of liquor order (number of bottles multiplied by the state bottle retail) |
 |Volume Sold (Liters) |Float |Total volume of liquor ordered in liters (i.e. (Bottle Volume (ml) x Bottles Sold)/1,000) |
 |Volume Sold (Gallons) |Float |Total volume of liquor ordered in gallons (i.e. (Bottle Volume (ml) x Bottles Sold)/3785.411784) |

+## What do we want to do
+To recap, we want to use the data to help a liquor store owner decide where are the best locations for a new storefront.

+To do this, we would want to know:

+- Annual sales volume (number of bottles) by location
+- Monthly sales volume by location
+- Liquor cost by location

 ## Data munging/ data wrangling
 - Methods used